cisco-intersight/terraform-provider-intersight/website/docs/r/workflow_task_definition.html.markdown

   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
   + `base_task_type`:(string)(Computed)This field will hold the base task type like HttpBaseTask or RemoteAnsibleBaseTask.
-  + `constraints`:(string)(Computed)This field will hold any constraints a concrete task definition will specify in order to limit the environment where the task can execute.
+  + `constraints`:(Array with Maximum of one item) -(Computed)This field will hold any constraints a concrete task definition will specify in order to limit the environment where the task can execute.
+This complex property has following sub-properties:
+    + `additional_properties`:
+(Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+    + `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
+In all other cases, the ObjectType is optional.
+The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+    + `target_data_type`:List of property constraints that helps to narrow down task implementations based on target device input.
   + `internal`:(bool)(Computed)Denotes this is an internal task.
-Internal tasks will be hidden from the UI within a workflow.
+Internal tasks will be hidden from the UI when executing a workflow.
   + `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
 In all other cases, the ObjectType is optional.
 The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
   + `owner`:(string)(Computed)The service that owns and is responsible for execution of the task.
 * `label`:(string)A user friendly short name to identify the task definition.